Ben89rocks/Quiz-2/README.md

 # Quiz-2

-Coding with thonny to make the buttons change the LED.
+Code completely finished with all buttons working as intended.